 Later, it can be found in Josephine Creek on the rivers of Applegate, Illinois, and Rouges, including the adjacent area of Gold Beach on the Coast.
 Until now, this ancient kind of treasure hunting still excites people of all ages.

-Nowadays, most public lands managed by the U.S. The Forest Service and Bureau of Land Management (BLM) remain open for people to conduct recreational gold mining.
+Nowadays, most public lands are managed by the U.S. The Forest Service and Bureau of Land Management (BLM) remain open for people to conduct recreational gold mining.

 These places include Tunnel Ridge, Little Applegate, Gold Nugget, Rogue river, and Cow Creek areas of southern Oregon and the rivers of Powder and Burnt of northeast Oregon.
 Quartzville Creek in central Oregon also attracts recreational gold miners.